 How to Contest a Will

-If you're considering filing a will contest because you don't believe a family member's or friends will properly reflect their final wishes, then beware—will contests are emotionally draining and very costly in both time and money.
-Here are 3 steps to filing a will contest.
-If you still think you want to file a will contest despite all of the costs involved, then below are the three steps you need to take to file one.
+If you're considering filing a will contest because you don't believe a family member or friends will properly reflect their final wishes, then beware.
+Will contests are emotionally draining and very costly in terms of both time and money.
+If you still think you want to file a will contest despite all of the costs involved, then below are the three steps you need to take.

 If you don't have standing, then you can't proceed with a will contest.

 Even if you have proper standing to file a will contest, you must also file it in a timely manner.
 State laws where the decedent lived at the time of death dictate the time limit for filing a will contest, which can be as short as a few weeks to as long as a few years.

 Only a limited amount of time is given to file a will contest so that the payment of final expenses and transfer of property to the beneficiaries can be expedited.
 Otherwise, an estate would never be completely distributed for fear that a will contest may be filed in the future.
 If you've waited too long to file a will contest, then you're time-barred from filing one.